warsylewicz/webdev2/pages/_instructor-materials/_announcements.md

 ### Week 11

-Week 11: API Routing
+Week 11: API Implementation

 Here are the key concepts we will cover this week:

-- **API Routing**: Implement API routes with Next.js, including how to handle dynamic routes.
+- **API Implementation**: Implement API routes with Next.js, including how to handle dynamic routes.
 HTTP methods such as GET, POST, PUT, and DELETE will be covered.
 - **TypeScript**: Learn how to use TypeScript with Next.js, including how to define types and interfaces, and how to use them in your code.
 - **zod**: Learn how to use zod, a TypeScript-first schema declaration and validation library, to validate data in your Next.js API routes.